jimdigriz/bgpexplore/README.md

     #  trailing AS_SETs are stripped out and we treat the prefix as being connected to end of the AS_PATH
     #  for the few remaining AS_SETs that exist in the middle of the data we ignore the entire advertisement
     # perl to remove AS_PATH prepending
-    #  this is not perfect, but we remove the stray loops in the import phase
+    #  this is not perfect, but we DELETE the stray loops during the import phase later
     # grep removes the default route prefixes we are not interested in
     find ris-data -type f -name '*.bgpdump.psv.gz' \
         | xargs gzip -dc \